 Moisture: A Must

 After toweling (or teeing) hair, add a bit of leave-in conditioner.
 Then use a few drops of oil – argan, coconut, shea, walnut, hazelnut, monoi – to keep it hydrated.
-Or, use a product that conditions, is made with essential oils, and comes in a cream form, such as Hairstory Hair Balm, which our curly clients can’t live without.
+Or, use a hair care product that conditions, is made with essential oils, and comes in a cream form, such as Hairstory Hair Balm, which our curly clients can’t live without.

-Actress Irina Abraham was fanatical about conditioning daily to refresh the texture, “Always very careful about how I put it in, let it air dry, and not touching it, not letting anybody touch it.”
+Actress Irina Abraham was fanatical about conditioning daily to refresh her natural hair texture, “Always very careful about how I put it in, let it air dry, and not touching it, not letting anybody touch it.”
 But since discovering Hair Balm, “I put it in at night and the next day it’s fine, and can still be fine the day after.
 It’s really good.
 It makes my life easier.”

-Always apply your products when your hair is wet to efficiently distribute them and lead to less frizz later – those oils form a barrier that keeps water in (just like moisturizing your body right after a shower.)
+Always apply your hair care products when your hair is wet to efficiently distribute them and lead to less frizz later – those oils form a barrier that keeps water in (just like moisturizing your body right after a shower.)
 Rub products all over your hands as you would when using hand lotion so that when you run your fingers through your curls you’ll get an even coating.